-"We just wanted to get some dinner and chill out," he says.
-"We had a bottle of Champagne at Valderrama, but everyone was just mentally and emotionally tired."
+"We just wanted to get some dinner and chill out," he admits.
+"We had a bottle of champagne at Valderrama, but everyone was just mentally and emotionally tired."

-There was the time he hit a hole-in-one at the BMW PGA Championship to win a brand-new sports car from the sponsor -- a feat he celebrated with a running chest bump with a friend in the gallery.
+There was the time he hit a hole-in-one at the BMW PGA Championship to win a brand new sports car from the sponsor -- a feat which he celebrated with a running chest bump on a friend in the gallery.
 (Incidentally, he sold the car.
-"I said I wanted to keep it and my manager just turned to me and said, "Come on, use your brain.")
+"I said I wanted to keep it and my manager just turned to me and said: "Come on, use your brain.")

-Then there was the time he holed out for an eagle 2 on 18 at the Scottish Open while playing alongside Miguel Angel Jimenez before imitating the enigmatic Spaniard's sword-sheathing dance celebration.
+Then there was the time he holed out for an eagle two on 18 at the Scottish Open while playing alongside Miguel Angel Jimenez before imitating the enigmatic Spaniard's sword-sheathing dance celebration.